bradedelman/baller-core/README.md

 ## Getting Started with Writing Views
-Now that you've seen the sample running on Android, iOS and Web, lets takea look at the sample View itself and learn how we can edit, transpile and run.
+Now that you've seen the sample running on Android, iOS and Web, let's take a look at the sample View itself and learn how we can edit, transpile and run.

 1. Start the Local Transpile Server